A research laboratory building, glass atrium under an open sky

 Generate Python, R, and statistical analysis code.
 Draft data processing pipelines, create visualization scripts, and write analysis functions.
 Iterate on code with the full context of your research question without exposing methodology to cloud providers.

 Draft manuscript sections, restructure arguments, improve clarity, and format content for specific journal requirements.
-Llama 3.1 70B produces clean academic prose.
+The system turns out clean academic prose.
 Process entire manuscripts locally for revision and editing support.

-Every model on Island Mountain hardware is MIT licensed with open weights.
+Every model on Island Mountain hardware carries a permissive open-source license with open weights.
 You can inspect the model architecture, examine weight distributions, fine-tune on domain-specific data (with additional tooling), and document your exact model configuration for reproducibility.
 This is impossible with closed commercial APIs where the model is proprietary and opaque.

 Research requires reproducible methods.
 When you use a cloud API, the provider can change the model at any time - versioning is not guaranteed, and behavior may shift between calls.
 With local hardware, you control which model version runs.
 Your results are reproducible because the model stays the same until you choose to update it.